How to Make Money With Online Courses and Promote it

 Short and crisp interviews with subject matter experts and thought leaders are always engaging.
 You can also create a mashup of excerpts from different interviews.

-To teach technical processes, tutorials videos are the most effective.
+To teach technical processes, tutorial videos are the most effective.
 You can also use them for troubleshooting and introducing new products or features.
 Bite-sized tips and hacks are another great application of demos.
+Note: Learn how to add subtitles to your videos, videos with subtitles perform better and are more inclusive.

 To get your course participants up and running, opt for interactive animated videos.
 There are boundless possibilities of including animation in your online course.